ecruzolivera/ecruzolivera-website/src/content/blog/1 - Cpp for Embedded Systems Part 1 Heapless Containers/1 - Cpp for Embedded Systems Part 1 Heapless Containers.md

 ## Improved C++ generic array with stack-based allocation

-So what to do?
+What to do?
 With a little of C++ template magic and inheritance is possible to archive the three main characteristics of a C++ container in microcontroller land:

 - Stack-based Memory Allocation
 - Genericity
 - Build abstractions on top of the containers

-Take a look at this:
+**Generic stack allocated array**

 ```cpp
 template <typename Type>